fusionjs/fusionjs/fusion-tokens/README.md

 # fusion-tokens

-Dependency injection tokens for FusionJS.
+Dependency injection tokens for Fusion.js.

-FusionJS dependency injection is based on tokens rather than strings.
+Fusion.js dependency injection is based on tokens rather than strings.
 This avoids naming collision issues.
-This package provides utilities to create named tokens, as well as common tokens that are used by packages maintained by the FusionJS team.
+This package provides utilities to create named tokens, as well as common tokens that are used by packages maintained by the Fusion.js team.

 ### Installation